mrkmg/PathFinder/Extras/README.md

 A collection of projects to help with development.

-## PathFinderBenchmark
+## PathFinder.Benchmark

 Used in development to benchmark changes.

-## PathFinderConsole
+## PathFinder.Console

 Was used in early development to visually see how the solver was performing.
 Mostly unused now, but still fun to tinker with.
+It can also be used to test a variety of different "greedy factors" to see how they effect the total cost vs time to solve.

-## PathFinderGui
+## PathFinder.Gui

 This project is a simple GUI demo to show off the different path finding solvers included in PathFinder.